-In this course, we will learn the concepts of Java EE 7 with a focus on Enterprise Java Beans (EJB).
+In this course, we will learn the concepts of microservice and spring framework and focus on Enterprise Java Bean.

 OAK Academy is made up of tech experts who have been in the sector for years and years and are deeply rooted in the tech world.
 They specialize in critical areas like cybersecurity, coding, IT, game development, app monetization, and mobile development.